 - Atmega328 microcontroller is placed on the board that comes with a number of features like timers, counters, interrupts, PWM, CPU, I/O pins and based on a 16MHz clock that helps in producing more frequency and number of instructions per cycle.

 - It is an open-source platform where anyone can modify and optimize the board based on the number of instructions and tasks they want to achieve.

 - This board comes with a built-in regulation feature that keeps the voltage under control when the device is connected to the external device.

 - A reset pin is present in the board that resets the whole board and takes the running program in the initial stage.
 This pin is useful when the board hangs up in the middle of the running program; pushing this pin will clear everything up in the program and starts the program right from the beginning.

 - There are 14 I/O digital and 6 analog pins incorporated in the board that allows the external connection with any circuit with the board.
 These pins provide flexibility and ease of use to the external devices that can be connected through these pins.
 There is no hard and fast interface required to connect the devices to the board.
 Simply plug the external device into the pins of the board that are laid out on the board in the form of the header.

 - The 6 analog pins are marked as A0 to A5 and come with a resolution of 10bits.
 These pins measure from 0 to 5V, however, they can be configured to the high range using analogReference() function and AREF pin.

 - 13KB of flash memory is used to store the number of instructions in the form of code.

-- Only 5 V is required to turn the board on, which can be achieved directly using USB port or external adopter, however, it can support external power source up to 12 V which can be regulated and limit to 5 V or 3.3 V based on the requirement of the project.
+- Only 5 V is required to turn the board on, which can be achieved directly using a USB port or external adopter, however, it can support an external power source up to 12 V which can be regulated and limit to 5 V or 3.3 V based on the requirement of the project.